-SOCIAL AND INTELLECTUAL HISTORY OF THE UNITED STATES TO THE CIVIL WAR (3-0) 3 hours credit - Leading American thinkers and their influence on American thought and
+3346.
+SOCIAL AND INTELLECTUAL HISTORY OF THE UNITED STATES TO THE CIVIL WAR (3-0) 3 hours credit - Leading American thinkers and their influence on American thought and society, particularly Puritanism, the Enlightenment, and the rise of democracy.

 3347.
 SOCIAL AND INTELLECTUAL HISTORY OF THE UNITED STATES, 1860-PRESENT (3-0) 3 hours credit - Major ideas and social movements in America since 1860, with particular emphasis on those aspects of American thought which continue to agitate contemporary society.
 3348.
-HISTORY OF AMERICAN FOREIGN RELATIONS, 1775-1913 (3-0) 3 hours credit -American foreign relations from the Revolution to the outbreak of World War I. Four topics will be explored in depth: the problems of the young republic in conducting foreign policy; the acquisition of continental empire; the rise of the United States to Great Power status: the acquisition and rule of overseas empire.
+HISTORY OF AMERICAN FOREIGN RELATIONS, 1775-1913 (3-0) 3 hours credit - American foreign relations from the Revolution to the outbreak of World War I. Four topics will be explored in depth: the problems of the young republic in conducting foreign policy; the acquisition of continental empire; the rise of the United States to Great Power status: the acquisition and rule of overseas empire.

+3349.
 HISTORY OF AMERICAN FOREIGN RELATIONS, 1913- PRESENT (3-0) 3 hours credit - American diplomacy from the outbreak of World War I to the present.
-American entry into the two World Wars; the Vietnam quagmire; American relations with the Soviet Union, China, and the Middle achievements and problems in the modern labor movements.
+American entry into the two World Wars; the Vietnam quagmire; American relations with the Soviet Union, China, and the Middle East.

+3351.
 HISTORY OF THE DALLAS-FORT WORTH METROPLEX (3-0) 3 hours credit - The growth and development of Dallas and Fort Worth from competitive 19th-Century trade centers in a rural setting to cooperative high-tech cities in a rapidly urbanizing metroplex.
 Political, economic, cultural, and spatial changes of this area are explored within a national urban context.

 3352.
-HISTORY OF LABOR IN AMERICA (3-0) 3 hours credit - Free and bound labor in the colonial period, labor participation in politics and reform movements, the evolution of unions, and
+HISTORY OF LABOR-MANAGEMENT RELATIONS IN MODERN AMERICA (3-0) 3 hours credit - History of political and economic activities of organized labor and the business community, and recent labor-management conflicts and accommodations.

 3353.
 AMERICAN CONSTITUTIONAL AND LEGAL HISTORY (3-0) 3 hours credit - Relationships among the Constitution, the law, the political process, the legal profession, public opinion, and the personality of judges in American history.
+3354.
+AMERICAN CONSERVATISM (3-0) 3 hours credit - Will examine both literature (political process) and the political process.

+3354.
 AMERICAN CONSERVATISM (3-0) 3 hours credit - Will examine both literature (political theory) and practice (political parties).
-The Éuropean antecedents of American conservatism, the metamorphosis which it has undergone over the years, and its relationship to conservative movements today outside the United States.
+The European antecedents of American conservatism, the metamorphosis which it has undergone over the years, and its relationship to conservative movements today outside the United States.
 The development of conservatism in Texas.

-HISTORY OF AMERICAN POLITICAL PARTIES (3-0) 3 hours credit -- The nature and development of American political institutions, including political parties, pressure groups, public opinion, and the electoral system.
+3355.
+HISTORY OF AMERICAN POLITICAL PARTIES (3-0) 3 hours credit - The nature and development of American political institutions, including political parties, pressure groups, public opinion, and the electoral system.